aws-samples/data-lake-as-code/docs/roda_install.md

 ### Option 2)

 This is the ['Modern Data Architecture'](https://aws.amazon.com/big-data/datalakes-and-analytics/modern-data-architecture/) approach does not require you to copy data into your own bucket.
-You can query the data in-place right out of the public bucket.
+You can query the data in-place right out of the public bucket with native AWS services.

 Deploy the YT8M CloudFormation Template by clicking "Launch stack" below.
 Only takes about 60 seconds.